Drugstore beetle

-The drugstore beetle (Stegobium paniceum), also known as the bread beetle, biscuit beetle, and misnamed as the biscuit weevil (despite not being a true weevil), is a tiny, brown beetle that can be found infesting a wide variety of dried plant products, where it is among the most common non-weevils to be found.
+The drugstore beetle (Stegobium paniceum), also known as the bread beetle, biscuit beetle, and misnamed as the biscuit weevil (despite not being a weevil), is a small brown beetle that infests a wide variety of dried plant products, where it is among the most common non-weevils.
 It is the only living member of the genus Stegobium.
-It belongs to the family Ptinidae, which also includes the deathwatch beetle and furniture beetle.
+It belongs to the family Ptinidae, which also includes the deathwatch beetle, furniture beetle and cigarette beetle.
+A notable characteristic of this species is the symbiotic relationship the beetles have with a yeast-like fungus which is transmitted from female to larvae through the oviduct.

-The drugstore beetle has a worldwide distribution though it is more common in warmer climates.
-It is similar in appearance to the cigarette beetle (Lasioderma serricorne), but is slightly larger (adults can be up to 3.5 mm in length).
-Additionally, drugstore beetles have antennae ending in 3-segmented clubs, while cigarette beetles have serrated antennae (notched like teeth of a saw).
-The drugstore beetle also has grooves running longitudinally along the elytra, whereas the cigarette beetle is smooth.
+The drugstore beetle is distributed worldwide with higher prevalence in warmer climates.
+It is commonly confused with the cigarette beetle, as they have a similar size and coloring.
+Adults possess antennae ending in 3-segmented clubs, while cigarette beetles have serrated (saw-like) antennae.
+Their bodies are lined with grooves running longitudinally along the elytra, whereas the cigarette beetle is smooth.